jjasonclark/jjasonclark.com/content/posts/2010-01-17-converting_a_sourceforge_project_to_github.md

 comments: true
 description: Converting a Sourceforge project to Github
 categories: git
-keywords: autorealm, git, github, programming, sourceforge
+tags: autorealm, git, github, programming, sourceforge
 summary: I was looking for a reason to play with Git more so I thought a good exercise would be to convert an open source project not already using Git.
 At the same time I put it on Github for easy access.
 title: Converting a Sourceforge project to Github
 url: /converting_a_sourceforge_project_to_github